u-blox/cellular/port/README.md

+IMPORTANT: this API is still in the process of definition, anything may change, beware!
+We aim to have it settled by the middle of 2020, COVID 19 permitting.

 # Introduction
 These directories provide the porting layer that allows the files in the `ctrl` and `sock` directories to be linked and run on a target platform.